 CANADIAN PARALYMPIC COMMITTEE SAFE SPORT OVERVIEW

-The Canadian Paralympic Committee believes that everyone involved in sport has the right to participate in a safe and inclusive environment that is free of abuse, harassment or discrimination.
+The Canadian Paralympic Committee believes that everyone involved in sport has the right to participate in a safe and inclusive environment that is free of all forms of maltreatment.

-You may contact our Safe Sport Officer, Brian Ward, at email@example.com.
-The Safe Sport Officer is an independent third party who will guide you through the complaints process and/or explore other options.
+You may contact our Independent Third Party at firstname.lastname@example.org.
+The Independent Third Party will guide you through the CPC complaints process and/or explore other options.
 This Independent Official is empowered to supersede Canadian Paralympic Committee staff and launch appropriate policies as required based on evidence or a situation reported.
-Your contact with the Safe Sport Official is confidential, subject to certain legal limits.
+Your contact with the CPC Independent Third Party is confidential, subject to certain legal limits.

 ABUSE-FREE SPORT HELPLINE

 The Abuse-Free Sport Helpline is a national toll-free helpline offering assistance to victims or witnesses of harassment, abuse or discrimination in sport.
 It is an anonymous, confidential, independent service that will provide you with advice, guidance and resources on how to proceed/intervene appropriately in the circumstances.